lancaster-university/microbit-docs/docs/concepts.md

 In addition to supporting development in C/C++, the runtime is also designed specifically to support higher level languages provided by our partners that target the micro:bit.
-It is currently used as a support library for all the languages on the BBC [www.microbit.co.uk](http://www.microbit.co.uk) website, including Microsoft Block Editor, Microsoft Touch Develop, Code Kingdoms
+It is currently used as a support library for all the languages on the [http://microbit.org/](http://microbit.org/) website, including Microsoft Block Editor, Microsoft Touch Develop, Code Kingdoms
 JavaScript and Micropython languages.

 ![micro:bit runtime](resources/examples/concepts/architecture.png)